zuozhenggh/learning-library/solutions-library/ebs-extend/introduction/introduction.md

 ## About this workshop

-This 3-part workshop is an extension of previous workshop.
-It showcases the use of enabling OCI services: DataSafe, Logging Analytics and OIC to extend your EBS environment
+This 2-part workshop is an extension of previous workshop.
+It showcases the use of enabling OCI services: DataSafe and Logging Analytics to extend your EBS environment

 Estimated Workshop Time: 1.5 hours